Xenijo/incognito-is-a-virus/README.md

 # Incognito is a virus
-Developeres dm xenijo on discord(if you want to proof that it isnt a virus)
+Developeres dm xenijo on discord(if you want to proof that it isnt a virus) Maybe i made an mistake while analyzing(dm if yes)
 # 1.Overview:
 Welcome to my investigation into the free Roblox exploit known as Incognito.
 This provides an overview of my findings and the evidence I've gathered.